 NOTE: These applications are also used to determine how many sections of Internship will be needed for each semester.
 If adjustments to sections are needed (e.g., sections needing to be added or deleted), students may be asked to re-rank section selections based on adjusted sections.
 Dr. Chiles will notify all applicants if this happens.

 ♦ Time limited applications ♦

 !!
 Failure to submit an application during the application window may result in your being placed on a wait list.
-Section assignment for Summer 2019 and Fall 2019 CANNOT be assured for those placed on the wait list.
+Section assignment for Spring 2020 CANNOT be assured for those placed on the wait list.

 ⇒ Start searching for internship sites as early as possible.
 Some internship sites require applications and interviews up to a year (2 semesters) before the semester you will be starting Internship.
 All site supervisors must be approved prior to the start of the upcoming internship semester.
 Students cannot start an Internship semester without a secured site and completed Internship agreement approved by the Practicum/Internship Coordinator.

 The Guidelines for Internship document is below, and contains a letter of introduction from the Internship Coordinator, a Memorandum of Agreement, Proposed Internship Activity Plan, and Supervisor Disclosure Statement outline.
 The Guidelines for Internship document should be reviewed by you and also shared with your Site supervisor before you complete the required Internship paperwork.